 The Backdoor Survival Fall Reading List – Non-Fiction

 Contact!: A Tactical Manual for Post Collapse Survival: This is one of those something for everyone books with information to enhance security, tactics and survival skills of law-abiding citizens who are faced with civil disorder, lawlessness, violence and physical threat in a post-collapse environment.
 The manual will take you from self-defense as an individual, team and family, both pre and post collapse, and move on to tactics, techniques, procedures and training that can be used by tactical teams that you may need to form in order to survive.
 (Author: Max Velocity)

 Disaster Preparedness: Urban Preppers with Kids, Pets & Parents; Disaster Survival for the Family: In the author’s words, Urban Preppers is the emergency response preparedness guide for the rest of us who are not Bear Grylls survivalist types but regular people from all walks of life and of every, age gender and socioeconomic level.
 This book covers minor annoyances including power outages and garbage collection stoppages all the way to civil unrest and natural and man-made disasters.
-Note that the Kindle version (you don’t need a Kindle to read it) is only $2.99 or free for Amazon Prime members.
-(Author: James Mushen)

 The Prepper Next Door: A Practical Guide For Disaster And Emergency Planning: If you are fairly new to prepping, this book will give you a heads up on a myriad of topics.
 It features a practical approach to prepping using modest steps to prepare for emergencies and to reach your prepping goals.
 Each chapter begins with the basics and then moves on to a level that covers the topic in depth.
 Plus, it is all done with a bit of a sense of humor making the read fun as well as instructional.
 (Author: Charlie Palmer)